mattermost/docs/source/cloud/cloud-integrations/cloud-bot-accounts.rst

 Note that currently:

-  - Bot accounts can only be created or managed by plugins or System Admins.
+  - Bot accounts can only be created or managed by plugins or System Administrators.
   - Bot accounts cannot be assigned to webhooks or slash commands.
 These must still be created by a user account.
   - Service accounts without an email address pulled from LDAP or SAML systems is not yet supported.